 Some children with medical conditions may be considered disabled.
 Where this is the case governing bodies must comply with their duties under the Equality Act 2010.
 Some may also have special educational needs (SEN) and may have an Education, Health and Care Plan (EHCP).
-Where this is the case this policy should be read in conjunction with the 0-25 SEND Code of Practice 2015, the school's SEND policy, SEN Information Report and Accessibility Plan.
+Where this is the case, this policy should be read in conjunction with the 0-25 SEND Code of Practice 2015 and other related school policies listed above.